ShivanshKumarJha/TODO-List/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/basic-todo-list.git`
-2. Open the project folder: `cd basic-todo-list`
+2. Open the project folder: `cd TODO-List`
 3. Open the terminal and type `npm start`.
 4. Go to the browser and search `localhost:800`